ckattner/pdi/README.md

 spoon = Pdi::Spoon.new(dir: '~/data-integration')
 ```

+Notes:

-Note: You can also override the names of the scripts using the `kitchen` and `pan` constructor keyword arguments.
+* You can also override the names of the scripts using the `kitchen` and `pan` constructor keyword arguments.
 The defaults are `kitchen.sh` and `pan.sh`, respectively.
+* For other command line arguments that are not supported first-class in the Options objects below you can utilize the `args` argument when instantiating a `Spoon` instance.

 ### Executing a Job/Transformation